 The imps are old enough to leave their mother’s pouch.
 They often ride on her back.

-The imps stop drinking milk.
-They begin eating solid food.
+The imps stop drinking milk and begin eating solid food.

 The young devils leave their mother.
 They live on their own.